 An evolutionary twist on the Dementor and the Boggart, the Revenant has the singular power of invading the minds of its victims to torture them into madness.
 Whereas Dementors devour their victims’ happiness, Revenants are sustained by the supreme suffering of humans.
-Revenants hold the power to change their shapes at will, though usually into something the victim fears, as with a Boggart.
-Creating a double assault on both the visual and mental fronts, the Revenant’s goal is to keep the victim alive for as long as possible to extract the most sustenance from forcing him to relive his worst memories over and over.
+Revenants also have the ability to change their shapes at will, though they will usually choose something the victim fears, as with a Boggart.
+Creating a double assault on both the visual and mental fronts, the Revenant’s goal is to keep the victim alive for as long as possible, to extract the most sustenance from forcing him to relive his worst memories over and over.
 And this was what I was now facing.
 Without a wand.

 I took a full measure of the visage before me.
 The Revenant had had only that one glimpse of my father to go on, but it had recreated him perfectly.
 From the expensive clothes that were nevertheless slightly shabby from constant wear, to the signature sneer of displeasure, my father now stood before me, in essence, alive again.

-Dropping the linen shroud from me, it’s voluminous folds suddenly becoming more of a hindrance than an asset, I stood to my full height.
+Dropping the linen shroud from my shoulders, its voluminous folds suddenly becoming more of a hindrance than an asset, I stood to my full height.

 “It will take more than a parlour trick such as this to break me,” I sneered in return.

 The Revenant smiled cruelly and raised an eyebrow.
 “Ah … You fancy yourself brave, do you?
-Oh, but, you’ll have to pardon me; I don’t have the voice quite right yet, do I?
-I’m sure it will come soon.
-It’s only a matter of time until I can start dining on those delicious thoughts of yours.”
+Oh, but, you will have to pardon me; I do not have the voice quite right yet, do I?
+I am sure it will come soon.
+It is only a matter of time until I can start feasting on those delicious memories of yours.”

 It looked around itself and continued in its hollow, harsh voice, “What we need in here is some light so we can truly see each other.”
-It clapped its “hands” once, and the tomb was suddenly filled with a bright light that was blinding to me after being in the near darkness for hours.
-I shielded my eyes with my hand until they adjusted.
+It clapped its “hands” once, and the tomb was suddenly filled with a bright glare that was blinding to me after being in the near darkness for hours upon end.
+I shielded my eyes with a hand until they adjusted.
 The Revenant waited patiently with its hands behind its back.
-Once it realised I could see, it spun theatrically and looked at its reflection in the polished granite wall.
+Once it realised I could see again, it spun theatrically and looked at its reflection in the polished granite wall.

-The Revenant seemed slightly dismayed with my sudden withdrawal and paced aimlessly around the tomb.
+The Revenant seemed slightly dismayed by my sudden withdrawal and paced aimlessly around the tomb.
 Besides that single glimpse of my father, proving to the Revenant that I had known the tomb’s owner at some point before his death, it had nothing else to go on.
 It could not torment me and bring forth mental tortures until it knew what would work.
-So, I sat as comfortably as I could and focused all of my energy on keeping my magical barriers steady and solid.
+It was also very likely as starved as I was, meaning it would be reluctant to lash out unnecessarily until I was weaker and an easier target.
+That was something, at least.
+So, I sat as comfortably as I could and devoted all of my energy to keeping my magical barriers steady and solid.
 When I grew thirsty, I pressed my mouth against the trickle of water on the wall.
 What I really needed was food, but that was not available.
-Ignoring my cramping stomach, I picked a spot on the floor to focus on and meditated, ignoring the Revenant who sat on the edge of my father’s sarcophagus and watched me silently.
+Ignoring my cramping stomach, I picked a spot on the floor to focus on and meditated, ignoring the Revenant, who sat on the edge of my father’s sarcophagus and watched me silently.